Nina Paulshus Sundlisæter

 Silje Watterdal SyversenPublications

-Publications taken from the National Science Archive (NVA):
+Publications retrieved from the National Science Archives (NVA):

 Effects of tapering conventional synthetic disease-modifying antirheumatic drugs to drug-free remission versus stable treatment in rheumatoid arthritis (ARCTIC REWIND): 3-year results from an open-label, randomized controlled, non-inferiority trial